haradra/WAD2Proj/README.md

 NOTE: In order the social media connection to work use localhost rather than 127.0.0.1 The keys for the social media are sent by email.
 You must place these keys into pawpal_project/pawpal_project directory.
-Read the section ##Additional information below ## Running the tests section.

 ## To enable messaging functionality